 *Not a baccalaureate degree program

 The Health and Wellness minor is an interdisciplinary program that gives students a foundation in the concepts of health promotion and wellness education.
 Courses in the minor are offered through the departments of Community Health and Health Behavior, Exercise and Nutrition Sciences, Psychology, Counseling and Educational Psychology, and Wellness Education Services.
 The program will examine theories and research related to health promotion.
 The Health and Wellness minor includes courses related to prevention, health maintenance and health education, within the context of health and wellness promotion for diverse populations.
 A variety of issues will be addressed, including obesity, tobacco use, sexual health, violence prevention, alcohol use, exercise and nutrition.
-The minor requires a practicum or internship experience to provide an opportunity for application of knowledge.
+The minor requires a practicum experience to provide an opportunity for application of knowledge.

 The Health and Wellness minor program provides a foundation in the concepts of healthy living and prepares students for careers in health and wellness.

 Upon successful completion of the minor students will be able to:

 - Demonstrate competency in assessment, planning, implementation and evaluation of health promotion programs.

 - Demonstrate communication skills and expertise in promoting health behavior change.

 - Demonstrate skills in peer education.